Willow Sidhe is a nature enthusiast with over a decade of experience creating natural health and beauty products for

 Starflower oil, also referred to as borage oil or borage seed oil, is derived from the seeds of the borage plant (Borago officinalis).
-The oil's name comes from the borage plant's purple star-shaped flowers.
+The oil's name comes from the borage plant's purple, star-shaped flowers.
 Used for a variety of medicinal purposes, the oil is also a little-known secret for keeping your skin healthy and young.
 It can be applied topically or taken internally for similar results.
-Starflower oil is reputed as the ultimate skin hydrator and moisturizer, and it is often employed for the treatment of eczema, psoriasis and other skin conditions.
+Starflower oil is reputed as the ultimate skin hydrator and moisturizer, and it is often employed for the treatment of eczema, psoriasis, and other skin conditions.
 The oil restores moisture and smoothness to dry, damaged skin.
-It may also help reduce the onset of skin aging if used as part of an overall anti-aging skincare routine.
+It may also help reduce skin aging if used as part of an overall anti-aging skincare routine.

 The borage plant, sometimes called starflower, is a wildflower and medicinal herb that grows natively in temperate regions around the world.
 The plant produces attractive blue to purple star-shaped flowers on fuzzy stems.
-Borage seeds are most prized, however, because they contain the plant's healing oil.
-In fact, the oil is the richest known source of gamma linolenic acid (GLA), an omega-6 fatty acid that helps protect and moisturize the skin.
+Borage seeds are most prized part of the plant, however, because they contain its healing oil.
+In fact, the oil is the richest known source of gamma-linolenic acid (GLA), an omega-6 fatty acid that helps protect and moisturize the skin.